itztiva/u4pak.exe/README.md

 This is very simple to use.

 Pretty much just drag your FortniteGame Folder into the directory where the TivaU4Pak.exe is.
-And then the FortniteGame folder should look like
+And then the FortniteGame folder should look like this.

 ![image](https://github.com/itztiva/u4pak.exe/assets/98614842/7e843ab9-aca5-4158-bce0-8e9b2dae5372)